We are -

 The work of the National Nursing Network Organization is focused on:

-- establishing a National Nurse for Public Health to complement the work of the U.S.Surgeon General, filling this position from among the ranks of the existing USPHS nurse leaders.
+- designating a National Nurse for Public Health to complement the work of the U.S.Surgeon General, filling this position from among the ranks of the existing USPHS nurse leaders.

 - building a network of volunteer teams of nurses and other health professionals who will promote, encourage, and support nationwide efforts that focus on wellness and disease prevention.